raymondbernard/go-grapher/README.md

 It is a fork from "github.com/fjukstad/gographer"

-fix various websocket issue.
+Fix various websocket issues.
 Now we using the standard lib websockets.
 Note this is a work in progress and unstable.
 We will be using the semantic version system.
 Once it hits v 1.0 consider it stable and production ready.
-Our goal is to use this repo to build out a richer set of visualazions based on d3js.
+Our goal is to use this repo to build out a richer set of visualazions based on d3js and then produce a scalable graph db using go.

 Simple graph package for go.
 Uses [d3js](https://github.com/mbostock/d3) for visualization and websockets for communication.